-The Association acknowledges that the wider economy continues to be affected by economic uncertainty due to However, the Association has the resources to respond positively, and ensure that the viability of the business is maintained whilst delivering on its key aims and objectives.
-There will, however, be the need to balance maintenance investment, management costs and encouragement of the delivery of new homes.
+The Association acknowledges that the wider economy continues to be affected by economic uncertainty.
+However, the Association has the resources to respond positively, and ensure that the viability of the business is maintained whilst delivering on its key aims and objectives.
+There will, however, be the need to balance maintenance investment, management costs and the desire to deliver of new homes.